 With any new sport, it’s always good to learn the proper technique from the get-go, so you don’t have bad habits to unlearn later.
 SUPing is no different.

-Learning the best stance for beginners will not only make it easier for you to get started learning to stand up paddleboard, it will also equip you to become a stronger stand up paddleboarder.
+Learning the best stance for beginners will not only make it easier for you to get started learning to stand up paddleboard, but it will also equip you to become a stronger stand up paddleboarder.

-Many people learn to stand up paddleboard with their feet parallel and hip width apart on the board.
+Many people learn to stand up paddleboard with their feet parallel and hip-width apart on the board.
 While this is the easiest stance to learn, it isn’t necessarily the best one.